-CII is organizing the 9 th Edition of Kerala Health Tourism programme – a Conference and Exhibition on Healthcare, Medical Value Travel, Medical Devices and Exhibition virtually from 9 th October to 7 th November 2020.
+CII is organizing the 9 th Edition of Kerala Health Tourism programme – a Conference and Exhibition on Healthcare, Medical Value Travel, Medical Devices, Medical Tourism and Exhibition virtually from 9 th October to 7 th November 2020.

 Dr M I Sahadulla,Covenor, CII Healthcare Panel & CMD,KIMSHEALTH mentioned that that 13-15 % growth is expected in this sector and highlighted that3-4 employment is created with one Medical value traveler.
 The conference witnessed participation of delegates from42 countries from the field of health-oriented tourism ranging from preventive and health-conductive treatment to rehabilitation and curative forms of travel.

 Other prominent speakers during the session were Mr Sreenath Vishnu, Vice Chairman,CII Kerala State Council & Executive Director,Brahmins Foods India Pvt Ltd. The conference also witnessed an Panel discussion on “Opportunity for Medical Value Travel in God’s Own Country, Kerala – The Sunrise Destination” with eminent speakers like Dr Harish Pillai, CEO, Aster DM Healthcare; Dr Vineeth Abraham, Director Baby Memorial Hospital,; Hari N Namboothiri, Vice Chairman SreedharayamAyuvedic Eye Hospital & Research Centre; SonalPahwa, Director, International Business, Orioles Health; Dr Mohammed Bawazier, Director, Magnus Best Healthcare Services and moderated by Abhik Moitra, Founder & Director, Shinon HBG Medical Assistance.